msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Procurit.md

 that's as straightforward as following instructions, ensuring anyone can manage procurement tasks without prior knowledge.</p>
 <p><strong>For Procurement Teams</strong>: Procurit is designed to drastically
-reduce the time spent on manual guidance and minimize human errors.&nbsp;</p>
+reduce the time spent on manual guidance and minimise human errors.&nbsp;</p>
 <ul>
 <li>
 <p>We aim to streamline operations and ensure compliance while reducing the